trishume/ddbus/Readme.md

 ## Modules

-- `thin`: thin wrapper types
+- `attributes`: defines some UDAs (and related templates) that can be used to customize struct marshaling.
+- `bus`: bus functionality like requesting names and event loops.
+- `conv`: low level type marshaling methods.
+- `exception`: exception classes
 - `router`: message and signal routing based on `MessagePattern` structs.
-- `bus`: bus functionality like requesting names and event loops.
 - `simple`: simpler wrappers around other functionality.
-- `conv`: low level type marshaling methods.
+- `thin`: thin wrapper types
 - `util`: templates for working with D type marshaling like `canDBus!T`.
-- `exception`: exception classes
-- `c_lib`: a D translation of the DBus C headers.
+- `c_lib`: a D translation of the DBus C headers
+  (you generally should not need to use these directly).

-Importing `ddbus` publicly imports the `thin`,`router`,`bus` and `simple` modules.
+Importing `ddbus` will publicly import the `thin`,`router`,`bus`, `simple` and `attributes` modules.
 These provide most of the functionality you probably want, you can import the others if you want lower level control.

-Nothing is hidden so if `ddbus` doesn't provide something you can simply import `c_lib` and use the pointers contained in the thin wrapper structs to do it yourself.
+Nothing is hidden so if `ddbus` doesn't provide something, you can always import `c_lib` and use the pointers contained in the thin wrapper structs to do it yourself.

 # Concurrent Updates